poudel4samikshya/CS_280_FALL_Parser/README.md

 parse.cpp: It is the cpp file that contains list of all functions that are called recursively to parse the word based on the grammer.

 # concepts that are used in this project:
-Recursion
+1)Recursion
-Map
+2)Map
-Vector
+3)Vector
-Inbuilt C++ function that are imported from algorithm library Input and Output stream
+4)Inbuilt C++ function that are imported from algorithm library 5)Input and Output stream
-Sstream
+6)Sstream
-strings
+7)strings
-Operator overloading
+8)Operator overloading
-File operations : Importing, extrating,reading file content.
+9)File operations : Importing, extrating,reading file content.

-Contributing
+# Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 If you have a suggestion that would make this better, please fork the repo and creat